SOFTS-Raw sugar rises on crude oil gains, cocoa also climbs

 SUGAR

-* May raw sugar SBc1 rose 0.9% to 19.32 cents per lb by 1500 GMT with the market boosted by a sharp rise in crude oil prices.
+* May raw sugar SBc1 rose 0.09 cent, or 0.5%, at 19.24 cents per lb with the market boosted by a sharp rise in crude oil prices.
 O/R

 * Higher energy prices can prompt cane mills in Brazil to divert output from sugar to ethanol, a cane-based fuel.